paul-h/MythCenterXMAS-wide/README.md

                    Add new buttonlist with scrollbars
                    Add a version of stream-ui.xml
-                   Add scrollbars to the list and tweak the font colours on the Watch Recordings screen
+                   Add scrollbars to the list and tweak the font colours on the Watch Recordings screen Add scrollbar and tweak the fonts on the "programlist" screen